Gogoxingxing/lc/leetcode.md

 Solution 1 (backtracking):
 解题思路：
 For each word in the words list, we search it in the board, the searching process can using backtracking, the terminate condition is we have searched the last index of the word.
 For example, here is the board, and I will use word “oath” to go through my solution.
 Find the first character ‘o’ in the board, and start from here, using Deep First Search searching the four position around the current position.
 If we find a match to the second character of the word, we go to the next level.
 When we find the all word in the board, return true and add it to the result list.
 We use the same way to search the rest of word in the word list.

 Time complexity:O(m * N^2 * 4^K), 4 to the power of k
-m is the words.length, N^2 is the board size, k is the average length of word in the word list First we have to find the first letter to start, which gives time O(N^2), then for each search step it has 2~4 neighbours to go, and it has k steps, where k is the length of the word to be searched.
+m is the words.length, N^2 is the board size, k is the average length of word in the word list First we have to find the first letter to start, which gives time O(N^2),then for each search step it has 2~4 neighbours to go, and it has k steps, where k is the length of the word to be searched.
 */
 class Solution {
     public List<String> findWords(char[][] board, String[] words) {